MicrosoftDocs/fabric-docs/docs/data-warehouse/share-warehouse-manage-permissions.md

 :::image type="content" source="media\share-warehouse-manage-permissions\recipient-open-shared-warehouse.png" alt-text="A screenshot showing the shared user's email notification of a shared warehouse." lightbox="media\share-warehouse-manage-permissions\recipient-open-shared-warehouse.png":::

-Depending on the level of access the shared recipient has been granted, the sharing recipient is now able to connect to the [!INCLUDE [fabric-se](includes/fabric-se.md)], query the [!INCLUDE [fabric-dw](includes/fabric-dw.md)], build reports, or read data through Spark.
+Depending on the level of access the shared recipient has been granted, the shared recipient is now able to connect to the [!INCLUDE [fabric-se](includes/fabric-se.md)], query the [!INCLUDE [fabric-dw](includes/fabric-dw.md)], build reports, or read data through Spark.

 :::image type="content" source="media\share-warehouse-manage-permissions\share-see-what-already-exists.png" alt-text="A screenshot from the Fabric portal showing the 'See what already exists' page of the shared warehouse." lightbox="media\share-warehouse-manage-permissions\share-see-what-already-exists.png":::